 One measure of the sampling error associated with an estimate is the standard error.
 The standard error may vary from one estimate to the next.
 Generally, an estimate with a small standard error provides a more reliable approximation of the true value than an estimate with a large standard error.
 Estimates with relatively larger standard errors are associated with less precision and reliability and should be interpreted with caution.

-BJS conducted statistical tests to determine whether differences in estimated numbers, percentages, and rates in these reports were statistically significant once sampling error was taken into account.
-Using statistical analysis programs developed specifically for the NCVS, all comparisons in the text were tested for significance.
-The primary test procedure was the Student's t-statistic, which tests the difference between two sample estimates.
+BJS conducts statistical tests to determine whether differences in estimated numbers, percentages, and rates in these reports were statistically significant once sampling error was taken into account.
+The primary test procedure BJS uses is the Student's t-statistic, which tests the difference between two sample estimates.
 Unless otherwise noted, the findings described in these reports as higher, lower, or different passed a test at the 0.05 level of statistical significance (95% confidence level) or at the 0.10 level of significance (90% confidence level).
-Readers should reference figures and tables in these reports for testing on specific findings.
-Caution is required when comparing estimates not explicitly discussed in these reports.
+Readers should reference figures and tables in BJS reports for testing on specific findings.
+Caution is required when comparing estimates not explicitly discussed in BJS reports.

-Readers may use the estimates and standard errors of the estimates provided in these reports to generate a confidence interval around the estimate as a measure of the margin of error.
+The estimates and standard errors of the estimates in BJS reports using NCVS data can be used to generate a confidence interval around the estimate as a measure of the margin of error.
 The following example illustrates how standard errors may be used to generate confidence intervals:

-Based on the 2019 NCVS, the rate of violent victimization reported to police, excluding simple assault, in 2019 was 3.4 victimizations per 1,000 persons age 12 or older.
-Using the GVFs, BJS determined that the estimated victimization rate has a standard error of 0.38.
-A confidence interval around the estimate is generated by multiplying the standard error by ±1.96 (the t-score of a normal, two-tailed distribution that excludes 2.5% at either end of the distribution).
-Therefore, the 95% confidence interval around the 3.4 estimate from 2019 is 3.4 ± (0.38 x 1.96) or (2.63 to 4.13).
+Based on the 2022 NCVS, the rate of violent victimization in 2022 was 23.5 victimizations per 1,000 persons age 12 or older.
+Using the BRR method of direct variance estimation, BJS determined that the estimated victimization rate has a standard error of 0.90.
+A confidence interval around the estimate is generated by multiplying the standard error by ± 1.96 (the t-score of a normal, two-tailed distribution that excludes 2.5% at either end of the distribution).
+Therefore, the 95% confidence interval around the 23.5 estimate from 2022 is 23.5 ± (0.90 × 1.96) or (21.70 to 25.23).
 In other words, if BJS used the same sampling method to select different samples and computed an interval estimate for each sample, it would expect the true population parameter (rate of violent victimization) to fall within the interval estimates 95% of the time.

 Methodological changes implemented in 2006, including the decennial sample redesign that also occurred in 2016, may have affected the crime estimates for that year to such an extent that they are not comparable to estimates from other years.
 See Criminal Victimization, 2007 (NCJ 224390, December 2008) for more information on changes to the 2006 NCVS.
 Evaluation of 2007 through 2015 data from the NCVS conducted by BJS and the U.S. Census Bureau found a high degree of confidence that estimates for 2007 through 2015 are consistent with and comparable to estimates for 2005 and previous years.